Brielle28/Brielle28/README.md

 >👋 hi, I'm Brielle
 >
 >🔥 A passionate Frontend web developer from Nigeria
+>
 > 📦 27.1 kB Used in GitHub's Storage
  >
 > 🏆 152 Contributions in the Year 2024
  >
-> 🚫 Open to collaborate
+> 👨‍💻 Open to collaborate and work
  >
 > 📜 14 Public Repositories
  >